 We also said the ship was a floating city.
 I see that some things don’t change.
 In the news stories about the Gerald R. Ford, that phrase is still being used.

-Malcolm R. Campbell’s novels include “The Sailor,” an adventure inspired by his two western pacific cruises on board the USS Ranger.
+Malcolm R. Campbell’s novels include “At Sea,” an adventure inspired by his two western Pacific cruises on board the USS Ranger.
 Ranger was, in those days, called the top gun of the Pacific Fleet.